dambrogia/docker-testing/readme.md

 This is a very small proof of concept for running a docker envirenment.

-If you have docker installed -
+If you have docker installed:

     docker-compose up -d